Education

 Books

 The Almanacks of Mary Moody Emerson: A Scholarly Digital Edition.
 Ed. with Sandra Harbert Petrulionis.
 Women Writers Online.
 In progress.
 Twenty Almanack folders have been published to date.
 Six folders can also be viewed in a public prototype interface.
-A visualizing interface for the project can also be viewed: “Intertextual Referencing in the Almanacks of Mary Moody Emerson: Visualization for Close and Distant Reading.”
+An open-access visualizing interface for the project can also be viewed: “Intertextual Referencing in the Almanacks of Mary Moody Emerson: Visualization for Close and Distant Reading.”

-Stanton in Her Own Time: A Biographical Chronicle of Her Life, Drawn from Recollections, Interviews, and Memoirs by Family, Friends, and Associates.
-Iowa City: University of Iowa Press, 2016.
+Stanton in Her Own Time: A Biographical Chronicle of Her Life, Drawn from Recollections, Interviews, and Memoirs by Family, Friends, and Associates Iowa City: University of Iowa Press, 2016.

 Select Articles, Chapters, and Online Exhibits